Metallic Contact Contributions in Thermal Hall Conductivity Measurements: Metallic contact contributions

-We note that actual geometric configurations in experiments may differ in details from the simplified configurations considered here.
-Therefore, when applying the formulas, the geometric parameters should be treated as effective ones, adjusted to the actual experimental setup.
-For instance, in electrode configurations, electrodes often covers a portion of the top and bottom surfaces of the sample.
+We note that actual geometric configurations in experiments may differ in detail from the simplified configurations considered here.
+Therefore, when applying the formula, the geometric parameters should be treated as effective ones, adjusted to the actual experimental setup.
+For instance, in the electrode configurations, electrodes often cover a portion of the top and bottom surfaces of the sample.
 Its effect can be approximated by scaling the thickness $t$ by a factor according to the increased total area of the electrode.
 For more accurate estimates, one can always consider the actual contact geometry and employ finite-element simulations.